EDITH-KRP/PII-Authenticator/README.md

    PRIVATE_KEY=your_ethereum_private_key
    ```

-4. Deploy the smart contract:
+4. Deploy the smart contract (optional - only if deploying a new contract):
    ```bash
    npx hardhat run scripts/deploy_and_update.js --network sepolia
    ```

-5. The script will automatically update the contract address in the backend configuration.
+   The script will automatically update the contract address in the backend configuration.

+### 4. Frontend Setup

+No additional setup is required for the frontend as it's built with vanilla HTML, CSS, and JavaScript.

 ## Running the Application